jagregory/abrash-zen-of-asm/src/chapter-14.md

 The size of a jump table entry can be either 2 or 4 bytes, depending on whether near or far branches are used by the code that branches through the jump table.
 As we discussed earlier, the 2-byte jump table entries used with near branches are vastly preferable to the 4-byte jump table entries used with far branches, for two reasons: 2-byte-per-entry jump tables are half the size of equivalent 4-byte-per-table jump tables, and near indirect branches are much faster than far indirect branches, especially when `call`{.nasm} and `ret`{.nasm} are used.

 So, what's so great about jump tables?
 Simply put, they're usually the fastest way to turn an index into execution of the corresponding code.
-In the sorts of applications jump tables are best suited to, we basically already know which routine we want to branch to, thanks to the index — it's just a matter of getting there as fast as possible and in the fewest bytes, and jump tables are winners on both counts.
+In the sorts of applications jump tables are best suited to, we basically already know which routine we want to branch to, thanks to the index—it's just a matter of getting there as fast as possible and in the fewest bytes, and jump tables are winners on both counts.

 For example, suppose that we have a program that monitors the serial port and needs to branch quickly to 1 of 128 subroutines, depending on which one of the 128 7-bit ASCII characters is in AL. We could do that with 127 `cmp`{.nasm} instructions followed by conditional jumps, something like this: